-- Investors do not pay capital gains tax (CGT) on profits made within an ISA.
+- You don’t pay Capital Gains tax on profits made within an ISA

-- Investors do not pay income tax on interest from corporate bonds held in their ISA.
+- You don’t pay Income Tax on interest from corporate bonds held in your ISA

-Through their Stocks and Shares ISA, investors can invest in a wide range of listed assets including Shares, Corporate Bonds, UK Government Gilts, Investment Trusts, Cash, and other approved assets.
-With all of the options above an investor can create a diversified portfolio throught investing in an ISA.
+A stocks and shares ISA allows you to invest in a diverse range of listed assets, including shares, corporate bonds, UK Government gilts, investment trusts, cash and other approved assets.
+With all of the options above an investor can create a diversified portfolio through investing in an ISA.

-The great news about Stocks and Shares ISAs is that anyone who is 18 or older and is a UK resident for tax purposes can open one.
-Furthermore, a junior stocks and shares ISA can be set up in the name of a child so parents can create these to save for things such as University fees.
+Want to open an ISA for your children?
+You can do that using a junior stocks and shares ISA, which can be set up in the name of a child so parents can create these to save for things such as university fees.

 Opening an ISA

-Opening a stocks and shares ISA is easy and can typically done online through your chosen provider.
-If you have no other account with the provider you may need to provide them with a copy of your identification card (or passport) and proof of your address – typically done through sharing a copy of a utility bill.
+Opening a stocks and shares ISA is easy and can normally be done online through your chosen provider.
+If you have no other account with the provider you might need to provide them with a copy of your ID card (or passport) and proof of your address (a utility bill will normally do).

-ISA providers will have their own rules around the minimum investment amounts.
-Some accounts may require a minimum lump sum investment when opening the account, others may require a minimum monthly payment, and some may even require both.
-Read the Terms & Conditons to ensure you know what you are signing up for.
+Many ISA providers will have their own rules around the minimum investment amounts.
+Some accounts may require a minimum lump sum investment when opening the account, while others might ask for a minimum monthly payment, or both.
+Read the terms and conditions of the individual ISA provider to ensure you know what you are signing up for.

 Charges, fees & costs

 ISA providers may charge a range of fees depending on how active or passively managed your account is.
-Typically there is no set up fee but there will be an ongoing management fee (ranging from 0-1%).
-Additionally there may be fees depending on the types of investment held in the account and for the trades themselves.
+There is typically no setup fee, but there will normally be an ongoing management fee of up to 1%.
+There may also be additional fees depending on the types of investment held in the account as well as for the trades themselves.

-Investors should keep in mind that the Stocks and Shares ISA is viewed as a longer term investment than the Cash ISA.
-Unlike flexible cash ISAs, where money that is taken out during a tax year can be added back in under the ISA wrapper, money that is taken out of a Stocks and Shares ISA cannot be added back into the account during that tax year so the tax breaks will no longer apply to the amount removed.
+Stocks and shares ISAs tend to be viewed as a longer-term investment than the cash ISA.
+Unlike flexible cash ISAs, where money taken out during a tax year can be added back in under the ISA wrapper, money withdrawn from a stocks and shares ISA cannot be added back into the account during that tax year, so the tax breaks will no longer apply to the amount removed.

 To transfer between ISA providers, follow these steps:

-- Decide whether you want an in-specie transfer – where your existing holdings are moved across – or whether you are selling all or some of your holdings first and transferring the cash value.
+- Decide whether you want to move across all your existing holdings or sell all/part of your holdings first and transfer the cash value

 The risk factor

-In effect, these three are the same type of asset, a trust formed to manage a portfolio of stock exchange securities, in which small investors can buy into.
+In effect, these are three types of the same asset: a trust formed to manage a portfolio of stock exchange securities, which small investors can buy into.
 Prices are set once a day and reflect inflows and changes in value to the underlying investments.